 In order to recreate that synergy in a virtual collaboration scenario, you must be intentional about harnessing people’s enthusiasm.
 For example, it can be helpful to take a group of 9 people and split the group into 3-person breakout rooms.
 With smaller groups, you can start to replicate the same sort of energy that lends itself to brainstorming.

-Build Relationships & Strengthen Conversations to Foster Better Virtual Collaboration
+Build Relationships & Strengthen Conversational Skills to Foster Better Virtual Collaboration

 When we consider the natural cycle of teamwork — forming team norms, wrestling through roles and responsibilities, and creating small- or large-scale innovation — it’s clear that we need technological solutions to help us collaborate in a virtual environment.